concave-org/concave/README.md

 ```

 ## Concepts

-Concave is implemented in a functional style with vanilla JavaScript.

 The main concept consists of a pipeline of functions which will be controlled with actions.
 There are the following predefined factory functions which will return ready to use pipeline functions: `createStore`, `createRouter` & `createRenderer`.
 These can be used on a pipeline you will create with `createPipeline` and run with `runPipeline`.